Eryk-Siulczynski/sql-marketing-funnel-analysis/README.md

 # sql-marketing-funnel-analysis
 Analysis of marketing funnel using SQL (Codecademy project)

-Project Overview
+## Project Overview
 krótko co analizujesz

-Dataset
+## Dataset

-jakie są tabele
+The dataset used in this project comes from the Codecademy SQL course.

+Due to licensing and copyright restrictions, the original dataset is not included in this repository.
+The SQL queries provided here can be executed on the dataset available within the Codecademy learning environment.

+Screenshots of query results are included to demonstrate the analysis output.

-Analysis Goal
+## Analysis Goal
 co chcesz sprawdzić

-SQL Queries
+## SQL Queries
 gdzie jest kod

-Insights
+## Insights
 wnioski z analizy